 - Avocado oil

 There are others, but these all have really high smoke points, so try to stick with them.
-(If you have some other oil already in your kitchen pantry that you’re wondering about, just leave a comment below, and we’ll get back to you about its use as far as seasoning.)

-Finally, don’t oil the underside of your skillet unless it’s really in bad condition.
+Finally, don’t oil the underside of your skillet unless it’s in really bad condition.
 The underside makes direct contact with the heat source, so if something’s going to smoke, it will start with the underside.

 To season, just put a little oil on a paper towel and buff into the surface.

-But My Seasoned Cast Iron Skillet is Still Smoking!
+But My Seasoned Cast Iron Skillet Is Still Smoking!

 If you have a black, seasoned cast iron skillet that smokes, the problem is that you have the heat up too high.
 Cast iron distributes heat really well, so in most, if not all, cases, you shouldn’t need to turn the heat up any higher than medium.
 Cast iron also retains heat, so as you cook, you might find that the pan keeps getting hotter and hotter, in which case you might want to turn the heat down further.
 Also, remember not to use low smoke point oils with your cast iron skillet.